Key questioning strategies

 - Pick: pick a student by name to answer the question, do not always pick on the first student that raises their hand, and you can also pick someone that hasn't raised their hand in order to force participation.

-- Listen: listen to the answer, make eye contact with the student, provide praise and encouragement when the answer, or an aspect of the answer, is provided.
-Ensure you mix your effect words as nothing sounds more phony than an teacher that always says 'very good' whenever a student answers a question.
+- Listen: listen to the answer, make eye contact with the student, and provide praise and encouragement when the answer, or an aspect of the answer, is provided.
+Ensure you mix your effect words as nothing sounds phonier than a teacher that always says 'very good' whenever a student answers a question.

 - Expound and explain: generate a dialogue based on the student's response.
 If the student's response was incorrect, redirect the question back to the other students with 'That's an interesting response, can anyone else provide a different answer?'